Dealing with anger, grief and emotions during sex after prostate cancer

 The first step in coping with your grief?
 Acknowledging the sexual changes you’ve experienced and your feelings about them.
 Grief looks different for everyone, but you may feel:

 • Shock.
-No one is ever truly ready for the sexual changes prostate cancer brings.
+No one is ever truly ready for the sexual changes that prostate cancer brings.

 • Sadness.
 Some men feel as though they’ve lost a part of themselves, something to be mourned.